DataDog/hiring-engineers/answers.md

 ![alt text](https://cl.ly/1f0V3L0w1o14/Image%202018-07-30%20at%2012.01.10%20PM.png)

-More traditional analysis is also available.
+A more traditional analysis is also available.
 Below is an example of taking a one hour rolling average of the my_metric value.

 ![alt text](https://cl.ly/2u0h0r2i2w2K/Image%202018-07-30%20at%202.35.53%20PM.png)